aknsal/Webkriti-21/README.md

 After Installing these...

-1. Clone the git git-hub repo in the directory you want to Run it.
+1. Clone the github repository in the directory you want to Run it.

 `git clone https://github.com/aknsal/Webkriti-21.git`